liamcryan/data-handyman/content/post/python-gmail2.md

 * *sender message*
 * *when I need to follow up*

-I think the next post will need to be called Python GCalendar.
+I think the next post will need to be called Python Google Calendar.
 Looking forward to next time!